magento/devdocs/guides/v2.0/frontend-dev-guide/css-topics/css-practice.md

 </pre>

 Next, you need to flush the static files cache.
-This can be done in the Admin panel under System->Cache Management->Flush Static Files Cache or via command line by deleting the contents of `<installation_directory>/pub/static` and using `php bin/magento setup:static-content:deploy`.
+This can be done in a few ways, please refer [here](http://devdocs.magento.com/guides/v2.1/config-guide/cli/config-cli-subcommands-static-view.html).

 After the Grey theme is applied, store pages will look like following: